M Mahfuzul Haque

 M Mahfuzul Haque is a Bangladeshi diplomat.
-He is the incumbent ambassador of Bangladesh to Portugal since January 2025.
+He was an ambassador of Bangladesh to Portugal from January 2025 until March 2026.

 Education

 M Mahfuzul Haque earned his SSC and HSC degrees from Rajshahi Cadet College in 1974 and 1976 respectively.
 He then earned his bachelor's and master's in public administration from the University of Dhaka by 1980.
 He got a post-graduate diploma from the International Institute of Social Studies in Rotterdam in 1998.
 He then went on the get M. Phil from the University of Bergen, Norway in 2003 and a PhD degree from University of Dhaka in 2015.

 Career

 Haque served as an associate professor at North South University, Dhaka.
 His responsibilities in government includes services in the Ministry of Public Administration, Cabinet Division, and in the Ministry of Education as additional secretary and joint secretary respectively.